lilnouncil/lilnouncil-gov/README.md

-# LiL Nouncil Governance Guidelines
+# Lil Nouncil Governance Guidelines

 > [!IMPORTANT]
-> This governance document is a fork of the Nouncil documents and has not yet been fully updated and adjusted for the Lil Nouncil.
+> This governance document is a modified version of the Nouncil documents.
+However, it has not yet been fully updated and adjusted for the Lil Nouncil and voted on.

 ## Contents